Generic selectors

 The Trov

-The reeds from which The Trov’s line of Fishtrap lampshades comes from the floodplains of the Western Province of Zambia.
+The reeds needed to make Fishtrap lampshades come from the floodplains of the Western Province of Zambia.
 Yearly rains help feed a steady fill of bream and barbel that provide the Zambian Lozi people with their main protein sustenance, along with the rice, maize and exotic fruits available in the wetlands.

 The original purpose of this basket was to trap fish, hence the name.
 Today, the clean modern lines and neutral tones make for an excellent decorative lamp shade to lighten up interiors for both houses and small apartments.